One Tiny Reason to Quit Campaign

 Awards and Recognition:

-- One Tiny Reason to Quit has been accepted into the Innovation Station, an evidence-based intervention database maintained by the Association of Maternal and Child Health Providers.
+- One Tiny Reason to Quit was moved up in 2019 from a Promising Practice to a Best Practice by the Innovation Station, an evidence-based intervention database maintained by the Association of Maternal and Child Health Providers.

 - One Tiny Reason to Quit won the most promising program award from the Association of Maternal and Child Health Providers in 2013.